Corps of Guides (Canada): Post-War Conversion to Cyclists

+Disbandment

+Throughout the 1920s, the NPAM struggled to appeal to Canadians and the Cyclists were no exception.
+Small units like the Cyclist Companies of the Corps of Guides cost a great deal to administer for little apparent return; this was particularly true for a Corps which although instrumental in fielding Canada's wartime Cyclist units had itself not deployed abroad on active service.
+With recruiting declining, the government decided to disband the Corps of Guides.
+In a twist of irony, the Guides were done-in by peace and not war, with General Order 191 (issued: 1 December 1928), disbanding the Corps of Guides effective 31 March 1929.
+The disbanding of the Guides meant that only a small intelligence staff was left in Ottawa and in some of the Military Districts to carry out a military intelligence function for the nation.

 Corps of Guides prize

 The Corps of Guides (Canada) prize was awarded from 1926 to 1941 (except 1940) to the gentleman cadet at the Royal Military College of Canada in Kingston, Ontario earning the greatest number of marks in map reading and field sketching throughout his whole course.
 Between 1941 and 1952, no awards were made.
 Thereafter, the Corps of Guides was awarded for surveying and field sketching.

-End of the Corps

-In the 1920s, the role of the Cyclists and the methods used to fill it had lost their appeal.
-Recruiting declined, and few companies were really active.
-Among the active were the two in Toronto, through which passed some 855 all ranks between 1912 and 1929.
-Small Units cost a great deal to administer for little apparent return.
-General Order 191, 1 December 1928, disbanded the Guides effective 31 March 1929.

-The disbanding of the Guides meant that only a small staff was left in Ottawa and in some of the military districts to carry out the Intelligence functions in Canada.